 \subsubsection{Similar Workload but Improved Perceived Performance}

 While the overall workload was statistically similar between the two systems (NASA-TLX: $M_D$=2.22 vs. $M_S$=2.49; $p$=.1061, $d$=-0.343), we observed a significant change in the composition of that workload.
-Participants using DuetUI reported a significantly lower performance demand (RQ5: $M_D$=2.67 vs. $M_S$=3.50; $p$=.0276, $d$=-0.480).
+Participants reported that DuetUI required significantly less effort to achieve their goals ($Q_4$: $M_D$=2.32 vs. $M_S$=2.72; $p$=.0337, $d$=-.461).
+While other dimensions such as mental demand and frustration also showed lower mean scores for DuetUI, these differences did not reach statistical significance.
 We speculate that DuetUI enabled users to shift their cognitive effort away from gathering information and managing AI communication, and toward the core task itself.
-This improved collaborative dynamic, which we believe explains the reduced performance demand, stems from the principles of a Clearer and More Controllable Agent Collaboration (\S\ref{sec:collaboration}), which we detail next.
+This improved collaborative dynamic, which we believe explains the reduced performance demand, stems from the principles of a Clearer and More Controllable Agent Collaboration (Section \ref{sec:collaboration}), which we detail next.